mvbakker/mvbakker.old.blog/_posts/2016-08-20-My-Selfhosted-Nextcloud-server.markdown

 author: Michiel Bakker
 ---

 So I've been thinking about setting up my own cloud service for a while now.
 I think it is good to be a little selfhosted nowadays.
-Recently I bought an [UP-Board][upboard][UP-Board] and this little powerfull computer seemed just perfect for this project.
+Recently I bought an [UP-Board][upboard] and this little powerfull computer seemed just perfect for this project.
 In this post I will not walk you through all the steps specifically.
 However I will show you what manuals and instructions I used and what problems arose during the process and how I solved those.
 Also, being a beginner myself, I try to understand what is actually all happening and explain my findings to you.
 Probably I am not a 100% correct, but just trying to explain it to you helps me as well.
 Good luck and I hope you enjoy!

 [upboard]: http://up-board.org